Kinshara/kick-on-twitch/README.md

 All network requests to Kick's CDN go through `GM_xmlhttpRequest`, which is required to satisfy Kick's CORS policy.
 Every request URL is validated against an allowlist of known Kick and AWS IVS hostnames before being fetched.

+**A note on the `@connect *` permission:** when your userscript manager installs this script, it requests permission to contact external hosts.
+You will see `@connect *` (a wildcard) listed alongside the explicit `kick.com` and `cdn.kick.com` entries.
+The wildcard is necessary because Kick's HLS video segments are served from AWS IVS subdomains whose exact hostnames change per-stream (for example `fa723fc1b171.euw13.playlist.live-video.net`).
+These subdomains are too deeply nested for a wildcard entry like `*.live-video.net` to match reliably across all userscript managers.
+The wildcard does **not** mean the script will contact arbitrary domains — every URL is checked against the same `kick.com` / `cdn.kick.com` / `live-video.net` allowlist before any request is made.

 Channel mappings and volume state are persisted locally in your browser via your userscript manager.

 ## Troubleshooting